The below editorial is an excerpt from our full review.

 By Jonathan Crouch

 Chinese brand Omoda enters the SUV C-segment with this car, the Omoda 5.
-Jonathan Crouch takes a look.
+Jonathan Crouch drives it.

 So.
 Yet another Chinese brand for you to consider.
 Omoda is part of the Chery group, probably the biggest Chinese automotive player you've never heard of.
-It's China's biggest car exporter, which is quite an achievement when you consider the other brands from this market - names you might be more familiar with like the SAIC corporation's MG marque, BYD, GWM Ora and NIO.
-Unlike in other global markets, 'Chery' branding won't be used in Europe, where the cars from this conglomerate will be marketed under the Omoda badge, a name derived from two sources; 'O' is for 'oxygen' (supposed to give an enviro-vibe) and 'moda' denotes fashion, apparently keynote for a marque that aims to focus on trendiness.
-We're going to get a whole series of Omoda models over the next few years (most of them EVs) but the first of them is the car we look at here, the Omoda 5, engineered in both combustion and EV forms.
-It's a compact crossover aimed at cars like the Nissan Qashqai and the Hyundai Kona.
-Let's take a closer look.
+And this aspiring brand launched in the UK back in 2024 with this compact family hatch / crossover model, the Omoda 5.
+Chery is China's biggest car exporter, which is quite an achievement when you consider the other heavyweight manufacturers based there - names you might be more familiar with like BYD, the SAIC corporation's MG marque, GWM Ora and Nio.
+Unlike in other global markets, 'Chery' branding won't be used in Europe.
+Instead, we in the West get Chery products with two branding flavours.
+There's Jaecoo for SUVs.
+Or, as here, Omoda for more conventionally-shaped family models.
+Omoda is a name derived from two sources; 'O' is for 'oxygen' (supposed to give an enviro-vibe) and 'moda' denotes fashion, apparently keynote for a marque that aims to focus on trendiness.
+We're going to get a whole series of Omoda models over the next few years and most of them will only be EVs.
+To start with though with this Omoda 5, the Chinese brand has decided to give us a choice of either a straightforward combustion petrol powerplant or the all-electric E5 variant.
+Either way, this is a car sized and pitched to appeal to customers of both family hatchbacks and light compact crossovers.
+So is it worth taking a chance on this Oriental newcomer?

 To see the full road test text contact us on 0330 0020 227